anjalimahawar0608/sales-dashboard-react-node-test-task/README.md

 ### 🎯 UI – Bonus Tasks (Completed)

-- Charts and KPI cards dynamically populated from API
+- Charts and  cards dynamically populated from API
 - Expand and collapse functionality for sidebar navigation
 - Light and Dark theme switching
 - responsive layout for desktop and tablet